Alejogb1/job-board/blog-data/what-is-the-proper-return-type-result-for-a-rust-trait-method.md

 id: "what-is-the-proper-return-type-result-for-a-rust-trait-method"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve seen a fair share of confusion around return types in Rust traits, especially when error handling enters the picture, so I understand why this question comes up frequently.
 It's not always immediately obvious what the best approach is.
 The 'proper' return type, particularly when dealing with potentially fallible operations inside a trait method, often boils down to `Result<T, E>`, but it's the specifics within that construct that demand careful consideration.

 Having spent a few years knee-deep in Rust projects, I recall a particularly challenging situation while working on a distributed data pipeline.
 We had several different data source implementations, each adhering to a common trait for fetching data.
 Initially, we’d just used simple returns, assuming operations would always succeed, which, of course, led to rather spectacular runtime failures.
-The lesson learned then was: `Result<T, E>` is frequently, and perhaps *usually*, the most appropriate return type for a trait method that can potentially fail.
+The lesson learned then was: `Result<T, E>` is frequently, and perhaps _usually_, the most appropriate return type for a trait method that can potentially fail.

 The fundamental issue stems from how Rust handles errors.
 It doesn’t use exceptions in the traditional sense.
 Instead, it advocates for explicit error handling through the `Result` enum.
 This enum has two variants: `Ok(T)`, which signifies a successful operation, holding the resulting value of type `T`, and `Err(E)`, which indicates an error, holding the error value of type `E`.
 Therefore, if your trait method can encounter failures – and most real-world methods can – you want to return a `Result` to signal that possibility to the caller.